Personalized activity goal

 Steps and Distance

-Counts your steps and distance from steps you’ve taken during the day.
+Your device counts your steps and the distance you walk during the day.
 Your steps are estimated based on the frequency, intensity and regularity of your wrist movements.

 Stores all your daily physical activity.
 You can easily follow your daily and long-term physical activity in Polar Flow app and web service.
 The total active time is the cumulative time of body movements that are good for your body and health.